CodeProSpecialist/bitcoin-trading-robot-for-public/README.md

 # Digital Coin Trading Robot for Public

+( # this project is not ready because it is under construction )

 Built with Precision

 Designed using Python and leveraging the Public.com Trading API, this bot integrates seamlessly with your Public.com account.